spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

   - The second is an extension of the first which includes the Spring Batch framework as the foundation of performing batch processing.

 It is common to write long-lived applications based on the Spring Cloud Stream framework and short-lived applications based on the Spring Cloud Task or Spring Batch framework.
-There are many guides in the documentation that show you how to use these frameworks in developing data pipelins.
+There are many guides in the documentation that show you how to use these frameworks in developing data pipelines.
 However, it is also possible to write long-lived and short-lived applications that do not use Spring.
 They can also be written in other programming languages.